samanthaogana/travel-planner-capstoneproject/README.md

 - [Contact](#contact)

 ## Introduction
 The Travel Planner is a web application designed to assist users in planning their travels.
-It offers functionalities like booking accommodations, discovering activities and attractions, and creating personalized travel itineraries.
+It offers functionalities like locating accommodations, discovering activities and attractions, and creating personalized travel itineraries.
 This project is developed using React and Tailwind CSS to provide a clean and user-friendly interface.

 ## Features
 - **Flight Offers**: Find a list of flight offers with different airlines and their prices.